alfurka/alfurka.github.io/_posts/2018-11-18-grid-search.md

                                  param_grid=ridge_params).fit(df[X], df[Y]).best_estimator_,}
 ```

-Note that hyperparameters have changed.
+Note that hyperparameters have been changed.
 You must search for the hyperparameter interval by yourself.

 ```python
 test(models3, df)